hchiam/learning-docker/README.md

 # learning-docker
 Learning Docker.

-Just on of the things I'm learning. https://github.com/hchiam/learning
+Just one of the things I'm learning. https://github.com/hchiam/learning

 # Use Docker - Essential Commands For Me: